 Realising that the job we spend so much time doing and being consumed by doesn’t really matter.

-For my part, none of my friends or family really know or care what I do, as long as I can somehow meet their expectations of justifying myself as ‘busy’ and ‘earning money’.
+For my part, many of my friends or family really know or care what I do, as long as I can somehow meet their expectations of justifying myself as ‘busy’ and ‘earning money’.

 “At no other time, ever in our lives, have we gotten the opportunity to see what would happen if the world simply stopped.
 Here it is.
 We’re in it. “